 The numbers for the bus companies used by Franklin Hill are the following:

 The school parking lot is for staff use only between the hours of 8:30 AM to 4:30 PM.

 Please park on the street and walk your children to the drop-off/pick-up area.

-Do not block the driveways to either the parking lot or the bus lane.
+Do not block the driveways to the parking lot.

 Footwear – Comfortable shoes (no high heels, no flip-flops, and sandals must have a heel strap, closed toed preferred).
 Students are never permitted to circulate in the school without shoes on.
 Therefore, it is a good idea for students to have two pairs of shoes at all time in the school (indoor shoes and outdoor shoes).
 This is a safety and cleanliness issue.

 Note: The following will not be permitted: Jeans, caps worn indoors, low cut tops, spaghetti-strap and/or bare back tops, short shorts or short skirts (i.e. more than 3 inches above the knee), visible brand name clothing, clothing with logos, writings or designs, sports pants and jackets indoors.

 Lost clothing may be found in the large plastic container in the front lobby.
 Also, ask your children to bring home clothes from their lockers.

 Please put your child’s name in/on his or her clothing, and periodically check our Lost and Found.

 Every three months, unclaimed clothing will be donated to charity.